Interacting Dark Sectors in Anisotropic Universe: Observational Constraints and $H_{0}$ Tension: General Solution

 Hence, the expression for Hubble parameter for variable coupling model is obtained as

+As above equation does not have an explicit analytical solution, we solve it numerically for the purpose of MCMC analysis.
 It is worth noting that since, without interaction, the energy densities of dark energy and anisotropy scale as $\rho^{X}\propto a^{-3(1+\omega^{X})}$ \& $\rho^{\sigma}\propto a^{-6}$ respectively, one can conclude $\gamma=3(1-\omega^{X})$.
-Also, since eq (\ref{eq34}) dose not have analytical solution, we use numerical solution when running our mcmc code.
+Also, since equation (\ref{eq34}) does not have an analytical solution, we use numerical solution in our MCMC code.
 To study the coupling affects on the evolution of some important cosmological quantities such as Hubble constant, $H_{0}$ (and deal with the tension problem of this parameter) and the dark energy equation of state parameter, $\omega^{X}$, in the next section, we place observational constraints on the strength of the coupling.